XLNT/gnarly/README.md

 I need to think more about views, timetravel databases (aka blockchains, lol), and how to better represent state changes as dependencies to actions.

+What about a client-local version for a more “self-sovereign” architecture?

 In the event of a rollback (for whatever reason), it should be a relatively straightforward process to:
 - find all artifacts of a block
     - find all artifacts of the txs of a block